-In 2022 and 2021, the Parent Company made advances to BRFLC's stockholder amounting to ₱12 million and ₱20 million, respectively, for the purchase of parcels of land.
-The total remaining outstanding balances as of December 31, 2022 and 2021 amounted to ₱407 million and ₱395 million, respectively.
+In 2022, the Parent Company made advances to BRFLC's stockholder amounting to ₱12 million for the purchase of parcels of land.
+The total remaining outstanding balances as of December 31, 2023 and 2022 amounted to nil and ₱407 million, respectively.